Goodwin v United Kingdom

 Christine Goodwin v.
 United Kingdom is a case decided by the European Court of Human Rights on 11 July 2002.
-The applicant, Christine Goodwin, a United Kingdom national born in 1937, was a male to female transsexual.
-She claimed that she had problems and faced sexual harassment at work during and following her Sex reassignment surgery.
-She also alleged that the fact that she kept the same National Insurance number meant that her employer had been able to discover that she previously worked for them under another name and sex, with resulting embarrassment and humiliation.
+The applicant, Christine Goodwin, a United Kingdom national born in 1937, was a transgender woman.
+She said that she had faced sexual harassment at work during and following her gender-affirming surgery.
+Because she had kept the same National Insurance number, her employer had been able to discover that she previously worked for them under another name and sex, resulting in embarrassment and humiliation.

+The case was heard together with a separate case, I. v.
+United Kingdom, also involving a British transgender woman, with judgment delivered on the same day, 11 July 2002.

 Complaints

 Relying on Articles 8, 12, 13 and 14 of the Convention, the applicant complained about her treatment in relation to employment, social security and pensions and her inability to marry.

-Judgement
+Judgment

 ECtHR found a violation of Article 8 (right to respect for private and family life) of the European Convention on Human Rights; a violation of Article 12 (right to marry and to found a family); and did not find a violation of Article 13 (right to an effective remedy).
 It found that no separate issue had arisen under Article 14 (prohibition of discrimination).